neb-b/mirrR/README.md

 ### Other info

+This works on a Raspberry Pi 3.
+The original Pi is too slow to run this page, I haven't tested this on a Pi 2.

 If you need to install Node/NPM, checkout [this treehouse guide](http://treehouse.github.io/installation-guides/mac/node-mac.html).

 Talk to me [@seanyesmunt](https://twitter.com/seanyesmunt) if you have any questions.